trntv/apis-list/apis/fidel-api/fidel-api.md

 <p align="center">
     <img width="256" src="https://raw.githubusercontent.com/apis-list/apis-list/main/apis/fidel-api/logo_256x256.png" alt="FIDEL API Logo"/>
 </p>
 FIDEL is a card-linked API that lets developers create web and mobile applications for linking banks cards with reward services.
-FIDEL API lets you connect your applications to credit and debit cards and monitor transactions in-store and online, chip &amp; pin or contactless.
+FIDEL API lets you connect your applications to credit and debit cards and monitor transactions in-store and online, chip & pin or contactless.
 Power your applications with real-time payment data.
 Build innovative card-linking applications by connecting Visa, Mastercard and Amex cards to loyalty and marketing services all in one place

 ##  🔗 Links
 **Docs / Website**: https://fidel.uk